 - Christmas dinner cancelled – no proper workstation assessment carried out on dining table and various rickety items of furniture that we use

 - No presents – Santa has not been on a manual handling course

 The list could be endless.
 There is a serious point to be made though.
-Yes we do need some frameworks to work within, and for someone to look out for the less fortunate and disadvantaged, but too many rules and too many people saying NO is stifling.
+Yes we do need some frameworks to work within.
+Someone must look out for the less fortunate and disadvantaged.
+But too many rules and too many people saying NO is stifling.
 In the current economic climate we need to bend or even break the rules where necessary.